-We have oversight of the capacity tracker which provides live data on available beds, staff, COVID vaccination status of both staff and resident in care homes.
+We have oversight of the capacity tracker which provides live data on available beds, staff, COVID vaccination status of both staff and residents in care homes.
 This has allowed us in conjunction with the local authority to provide the required support to care homes if issues arise.
-It also permitted the health ecosystem to understand the availability of beds in care
+It also permitted the health ecosystem to understand the availability of beds in care homes, supporting discharge planning from acute services to be arranged appropriately to meet the needs of patients.